SokolovVadim/KernelLinearClassification/README.md

 Working with Polynomial Features:

-If you've applied polynomial feature expansion, the weights will also correspond to the new polynomial features (like squared terms or interaction terms).
-You can compare the relative importance of the original features and their polynomial transformations by analyzing the weights in the expanded feature set.
+When we've applied polynomial feature expansion, the weights will also correspond to the new polynomial features (like squared terms or interaction terms).
+We can compare the relative importance of the original features and their polynomial transformations by analyzing the weights in the expanded feature set.

 Perceptron: